kos-lang/kos/doc/proposals.md

     - Stack reuse in tail calls.
     - Replace binds for non-global functions with LOAD.CONST

-* Hook Ctrl-C in interpreter to interrupt all threads; add a flag to interrupt all threads for GC, Ctrl-C and debugger break/stop

 * Close generators by throwing an exception through the generator code during GC

 * Allow _ in parameters of the target of -> stream operator